clojure-emacs/parseclj/DESIGN.md

 ## Shift-reduce parser

 The parser is again a single function `parseclj-parse`.
-It is a higher order function, with much of the final result determined by the `reduce-leaf` and `reduce-node` functions passed in as arguments.
+It is a higher order function, with much of the final result determined by the `reduce-leaf` and `reduce-branch` functions passed in as arguments.

 `parseclj-parse` internally operates by using a stack.
 This stack contains tokens (as returned by `clj-lex-next`), and reduced values.

 `reduce-leaf` is a two-argument function.
 It takes the current value of the stack, and a token, and returns an updated stack, typically by parsing the token to a value and pushing that value onto the stack.

-`reduce-node` is a three-argument function.
+`reduce-branch` is a three-argument function.
 It takes the current value of the stack, a node type, and a list of children, and returns an updated stack.

 The parser reads consecutive input tokens.
 If the token represents a leaf node (like a number, symbol, string), then it calls `reduce-leaf`, giving it a chance to add a value to the stack.
 If the token is a non-leaf node (a delimiter) it gets put on the stack as-is.
 This part is known as the "shift" phase.

 After "shifting" a value on to the stack, the parser tries to "reduce", by inspecting the top one, two, or three items on the stack.

 If the top item is a closing delimiter token, then the parser scans down the stack until it finds a matching opening delimiter.
-It pops both delimiters and everything in between them off the stack, and passes them to `reduce-node`, which can "reduce" this sequence to a single value (say, a list), and push that item onto the stack.
+It pops both delimiters and everything in between them off the stack, and passes them to `reduce-branch`, which can "reduce" this sequence to a single value (say, a list), and push that item onto the stack.

 The type of values pushed onto the stack depends on the reducing functions used.
 The parser only distinguishes between tokens and non-tokens.
 It follows that a reducing functions should not push raw tokens back onto the stack.

 When parsing finishes the stack will contain all parsed forms in reverse order.
-It will call `reduce-node` once more with a node type of `:root`, to give it a chance to finalize.
+It will call `reduce-branch` once more with a node type of `:root`, to give it a chance to finalize.

 ### Example